gregoryjscott/Simpler/README.md

 #Simpler

 At its core, Simpler is a philosophy on or a pattern for .NET class design.
-Simpler can help developers&mdash;especially teams of developers&mdash;build complex projects with consistent, readable, and interchangeable/integrateable classes.
+Simpler can help developers—especially teams of developers—build complex projects using consistent, readable classes that can be easily integrated with each other.

-Its primary goal is to help developers create quick, simple solutions while writing the least amount of code possible.
+Simpler’s primary goal is to help developers create quick, simple solutions while writing the least amount of code possible.

 ##Key Benefits of Simpler
-- Eliminate the need to discuss class design, especially when working on a team
+- Eliminates the need to discuss and decide on class design
-- Make the code more understandable, consistent, and readable—especially on complex projects
+- Makes the code more understandable, consistent, and readable
-- Simplify writing unit tests
+- Simplifies writing unit tests
+- Provides a cleaner method of addressing cross-cutting concerns
-- Makes maintenance easier as finding business logic, especially business logic that interacts with multiple classes, is simpler
+- Simplifies maintenance by making it easier to find business logic

 ##The Simpler Philosophy
 In the traditional Object-oriented Programming (OOP) approach, classes define objects (named with nouns) and include data and business logic (methods named with verbs).